yoshi389111/git-caesar/README.md

   -d, --decrypt                 decryption mode.
 ```

 * `-u` specifies the location of the peer's public key.
 Get from `https://github.com/USER_NAME.keys` if the one specified looks like a GitHub username.
 If it starts with `http:` or `https:`, it will be fetched from the web.
 Otherwise, it will be determined as a file path.
-If you specify a file that looks like your GitHub username, specify it with a path (e.g. `-u ./octacat`).
+If you specify a file that looks like GitHub username, specify it with a path (e.g. `-u ./octacat`).
 Required for encryption.
 For decryption, perform signature verification if specified.
 * `-k` Specify your private key.
 If not specified, it searches `~/.ssh/id_ecdsa`, `~/.ssh/id_ed25519`, `~/.ssh/id_rsa` in order and uses the first one found.
 * `-i` Input file.
 Plaintext file to be encrypted when encrypting.
 When decrypting, please specify the ciphertext file to be decrypted.
 If no options are specified, it reads from standard input.
 * `-o` output file.
 Outputs to standard output if no option is specified.